aryanj1412/mapf-optimization-project/Hybrid_Approaches/Hybrid_Approach_C/Readme.md

 ### 🧠 Regional Decomposition Strategy

 **Foundation:**
-Hybrid C addresses the fundamental tradeoff in MAPF between solution quality and computational efficiency by *spatially decomposing* the problem.
+Hybrid C addresses the tradeoff in MAPF between solution quality and computational efficiency by *spatially decomposing* the problem.

 **Key Insight:**
 Not all regions of a workspace are equally congested.
 Applying expensive optimal methods (MILP) everywhere is wasteful when many regions have low agent density and can be solved quickly with heuristics.